Registered Office: Lodha Excelus, 13th Floor, Apollo Mills Compound, N.M. Joshi Marg, Mahalaxmi, Mumbai 400 011.

 You never plan to marry or have kids and don’t have anyone financially dependent on you

 If you belong to the latter category, remember you may change your mind in the future.
 In that case, it’s best to buy term insurance right away and lock in cheaper premiums.
+Find out in detail about the right time to buy term insurance.

 You are eligible to apply for term insurance if: